Dirk Meyer

 • Flowers aplenty: Unseen Sayings of Confucius.
 (Together with Adam Schwartz, HKBU).
 Under review.

 • Silent argumentation: Philosophy as performance in Early China.
-In progress.
+To be submitted.

 • Songs of the Peripheral States: Shī of the Ānhuī University Manuscripts.
 (Together with Adam Schwartz, HKBU).
 In progress.